Being Poor & Mexican-American in the United States

 Oh no, it didn’t stop there.
 In the late nineties my sister was told she could not be in an advanced math class and this was by a teacher who was brown.
 So I am not getting it twisted, we are all to blame…browns and whites.
 Just so I am clear, my sister did join that math class after my father fought for her.
 She ended up being a math coach in Austin ISD and is now a principal.
 Damn, do we have to fight for our education!
 It shouldn’t be this way.
 What about those who can’t fight?
 What about our Abuelitas who couldn’t fight?
 Our families with different languages?
 It shouldn’t be this hard to let us even the playing field.
 And yet, here we are.

 Ladies and gentlemen, my ancestors have literally been here since the early 1800s and it took my family almost 200 years for its first representative to obtain a college degree.
-You tell me if we are starting with a leveled playing field?
+Do you think that we started on a leveled playing field?
 I think not.

-Despite our struggle, the education gap is closing for my family but for so many other Latino families it has shown no signs of closing and for no fault of their own.
+Despite our struggle, the education gap is closing for my family.
+However, for so many other Latino families the gap has shown no signs of closing and for no fault of their own.
 They are simply a part of an education system that speaks about diversity and inclusion but in reality is all about exclusion.

 The education gap that exists has everything to do with race, has everything to do with poverty, the higher costs to get educated, and has everything to do with bias, including bias in the minority cultures towards one another.
 We all must do better.
 We are Americans, no matter the race, the skin color, or economic status.
 Together we are better.